erastus-1/My-Ip/README.md

 ## Setup/Installation Requirements
      ###Requirements
 1. Git if you are using windows.
-2. Download a code editor e.g Vs code, Atom e.t.c.
+2. Download a code editor e.g Vs code, Atom, Sublime, e.t.c.

       ###Set-up